cyber4566/MonolithAPI/README.md

 ## Authentication Flow

-1. User logs in with credentials.
+1. User logs in with username and password.
 2. API returns:

    * **Access Token** (short-lived)